 Bachelor Party on Dirty Sixth Street

 Let’s head east on Sixth Street for the main event, the Bourbon Street of Austin, Dirty Sixth.
-You’ll want to take out-of-towners here just to experience the bars, the energy, and the guy who stands in the middle of the street with a live snake around his neck.
+You’ll want to take out-of-towners here just to experience the bars, energy, and the guy who stands in the middle of the street with a live snake around his neck.

-If you want food before the show, I recommend Easy Tiger for sausage, pretzels, and an extensive beer list.
+If you want food before the show, then I recommend Easy Tiger for sausage, pretzels, and an extensive beer list.
 If you think your party can be quiet for an extended period of time, then an Esther’s Follies show is highly recommended.
 You’ll get song, dance, comedy, and magic.
 And yes, there’s a bar and intermission.